CAAPIM/apim-charts/examples/otk/README.md

 | `otk.database.sql.testClientsRedirectUrlPrefix`   | The value of redirect_uri prefix (Example: https://test.com:8443) required for demo test clients  | `true`  |
 | `otk.database.changeLogSync`      | If using existing non liquibase OTK DB then perform manual OTK DB upgrade and set 'changeLogSync' to true. <br/> This is a onetime activity to initialize liquibase related tables on OTK DB.
 Set to false for successive helm upgrade. | `false`|

-To configure exteranl mysql/oracle database as OTK db, configure properties in below table.
+To configure external mysql/oracle database as OTK db, configure properties in below table.

 | Parameter                        | Description                               | Default                                                      |
 | -----------------------------    | -----------------------------------       | -----------------------------------------------------------  |